ThreatHuntingQuery/CrowdStrike-falcon-query-assets-tree-main-Falcon-Event-Search-Threat-Hunting-Queries/LogScale-and-FLTR/Packages/CrowdStrike-FLTR/crowdstrike-fltr-devicecontrol/src/README.md

-This package is not a replacement for the [LogScale Package Marketplace](https://library.humio.com/humio-server/packages-marketplace.html).
-It is primarily used by the CrowdStrike SE team as learning examples.

 ## CrowdStrike Falcon Device Control
 This package contains dashboards that highlight Falcon Device Control events.
 For more information on the CrowdStrike Device Control, please visit the following: